Behavioral sink

-"Behavioral sink" is a term invented by ethologist John B. Calhoun to describe a collapse in behavior which can result from overcrowding.
+Behavioral sink is a term invented by ethologist John B. Calhoun to describe a collapse in behavior that can result from overpopulation.
 The term and concept derive from a series of over-population experiments Calhoun conducted on Norway rats between 1958 and 1962.

-In the experiments, Calhoun and his researchers created a series of "rat utopias" – enclosed spaces in which rats were given unlimited access to food and water, enabling unfettered population growth.
-Calhoun coined the term "behavioral sink" in his February 1, 1962 report in an article titled "Population Density and Social Pathology" in Scientific American on the rat experiment.

-He would later perform similar experiments on mice, from 1968 to 1972.
+In the experiments, Calhoun and his researchers created a series of "rat utopias" – enclosed spaces where rats were given unlimited access to food and water, enabling unfettered population growth.
+Calhoun coined the term behavioral sink in a February 1, 1962, Scientific American article titled "Population Density and Social Pathology".
+He later performed similar experiments on mice from 1968 to 1972.

 Calhoun's work became used as an animal model of societal collapse, and his study has become a touchstone of urban sociology and psychology in general.